 There is fear.
 It’s the fear that my babies don’t know the extent of my love for them.
 The fear that anything may harm them is a fear bigger than my body can hold.
 How can a little person the size of a burrito make me more fearful than climbing a volcano?

 And finally, there is the love that wraps around me and holds me together like glue but at the same time weakens me to the core.
 The world once so big to me is now so small.
-My world is held between two arms, the people I meet are the eyes of my two creatures first thing in the morning and last thing at night.
+My world is held between two arms, the people I meet are the eyes of my two creatures first thing in the morning and before I go to bed each night.
 Parties have been replaced by cuddles and bedtime stories, and no longer do I feel in charge of my own destiny because my destiny is in front of me, separate to my body.

 No matter where they go, I’ll always be there with open arms to welcome them home and to pick up the pieces of their broken hearts.
 I’ll kiss away their mistakes and love them fiercely when the world seems against them.